ceilfors/ceilfors.github.io/_posts/2019-11-18-principles-serverless-architecture.md

 good enough.
 We prefer to buy vegetables from grocery stores than growing our own vegetables because the vegetables that can be bought are good enough.
 If the quality of the vegetables is consistently rotten everywhere, you would probably start to consider to grow it on your own.
-The quality of the serverless platform is good that we can iterate in this preferred order.
+In my experience, the quality of the serverless platform is good that we can iterate in this preferred order.

 #### Cloud platform over custom-built platform

-A serverless platform is a key enabler which provides the services that you need to build a serverless architecture in.
-The principle of leveraging commodities first here applies when choosing a serverless platform.
+A serverless platform is the key enabler which provides the services that you need to build a serverless architecture in.
+The principle of leveraging commodities first should be applied when choosing a serverless platform too.
 There are two main approaches to choose a serverless platform here: use a cloud platform or build your own platform.
-Naturally speaking, the cloud platform is what you should prefer and consider as a commodity.
+Understanding the principle well, the cloud platform is what you should consider as a commodity, hence what you should prefer to use.

-You have to have a mature serverless platform to enable delivery teams to build serverless architecture, as the intention is to move as fast as possible to deliver your solution to your customers.
-There are many custom-built serverless platforms readily available out there, like Kubeless for example, but the operational aspects of your solution will not be commoditized in full.
-Not only you are going to need the expertise to set it up, but you would also need time to spin it up to.
+You have to have a mature serverless platform to enable delivery teams to build serverless architecture.
+There are many custom-built serverless platforms readily available out there, like Kubeless for example, but the operational aspects of your solution will not be fully commoditized.
+Not only you are going to need the expertise to set it up, but you would also need the time to set it up too.
 If you are using the public cloud, you can start to build your solution today.
-As we should always prefer to leverage commodities first, there is a preference towards cloud platform over a custom-built platform.

 When you are trying to spin up a custom-built platform, your objective is to create an equivalent level quality of service that your cloud is providing.